Back to Blog

 3. Identify gaps between current practices and requirements

-5. Invest in AI governance capabilities including dedicated roles, training programs, and technology platforms
+5. Invest in AI governance capabilities—roles, training, and technology

-For organizations seeking expert guidance navigating these complex frameworks, specialized AI governance platforms like VerifyWise provide integrated solutions supporting both EU AI Act compliance and ISO 42001 certification through unified interfaces, reducing complexity while ensuring comprehensive coverage.
+For organizations seeking guidance navigating these frameworks, VerifyWise provides integrated solutions supporting both EU AI Act compliance and ISO 42001 certification.

 Additional Resources

-This article was last updated on November 5, 2025.
-AI regulations and standards continue to evolve.
-Always consult with legal and compliance professionals for guidance specific to your organization's circumstances.
+Last updated November 5, 2025.
+Consult legal and compliance professionals for guidance specific to your organization.